Australia

 A capital gain arises when a taxable capital asset is sold at a profit.
 For an individual medical practitioner, this most commonly relates to the sale of:

-As part of your year-end tax planning strategy, it is timely to review your asset portfolio prior to 30 June to identify any unrealised losses that could be used to offset any capital gain made prior to 30 June.
+As part of your year-end tax planning strategy, it is timely to review your asset portfolio prior to 30 June to identify any unrealised losses that could be used to offset any capital gain before the end of the financial year.

 Superannuation